What is Breast cancer?

 - has irregular borders and

-- is firm to hard to the touch.
+- is firm, too hard to the touch.

-- may be changes in the size or shape of the breast.
+- maybe changed in the size or shape of the breast.

 - All or part of the breast may be swollen.